-Take the next step towards a career in extended or advanced practice whilst enhancing your qualifications with this postgraduate radiography course.
-This course is aimed at those with a current qualification and registration as a diagnostic radiographer, therapeutic radiographer, or other health care professional, with the Health and Care Professions Council (HCPC) or equivalent.
+Take the next step towards a career in extended or advanced practice while enhancing your qualifications with this postgraduate radiography course.
+This course, which is accredited by the Society and College of Radiographers, is aimed at those with a current qualification and registration as a diagnostic radiographer, therapeutic radiographer, or other health care professionals, with the Health and Care Professions Council (HCPC) registration or equivalent.

 This postgraduate radiography course has been designed to help you realise your full potential and succeed in becoming a truly expert practitioner.
 You will develop the skills needed to meet the ever-changing needs of this fast-developing sector, whilst ensuring that the patient remains core to everything you do.

 You will become a ‘champion’ in your area and be seen as a role model of advanced practice and professional development within your field of practice and study, inspiring other colleagues who wish to advance their knowledge and skills.

 You will also gain a conceptual understanding of advances within radiography and radiotherapy and in doing so meet the needs of modern, effective and patient-centred clinical care, consistent with the highest public and peer expectations of advanced practice.

 You will be based at our £41 million City South Campus in Edgbaston, just outside of Birmingham City Centre.
 The campus has been specifically designed with our students in mind; you will have access to state-of-the-art facilities throughout your time here to support your learning and development.

 If you’ve got any questions about the course, we’d love to hear from you.
 Please email the Course Director: Genny Sandon.

 Alternatively, you can register for our next postgraduate open day.